gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D88
+Although I'm really tired, today I managed to study Vue a lot, kept reading about [Apollo Module](https://github.com/nuxt-community/apollo-module) and [Vue Apollo](https://github.com/Akryum/vue-apollo) but still no success.
+Apparently I'm missing something so basic that I can't even find good leads on google/stackoverflow.
+As I don't have a prototype to show (the project I'm working is a VueJS rebuild of the company I work for and I can't just share on github) I can't easily ask questions or show what I'm facing.
+I also found out that the Vue Apollo Discord channel is not helpful at all.
+You post your problem, nobody replies and you just see stacked unanswered questions (and probably frustrated devs on the other side).
+But probably I'm just grumpy because I'm tired :P

+### R1D87
+Today was a broken day... too busy with work and personal things and the studies were just some video tutorials I needed to review to clarify some VueJS concepts.
+I'll catch up tomorrow and during the weekend though.
+NO ZERO DAYS!

 ### R1D86
 Today I'm back to VueJS, watched [Advanced Fine-Grained Control of Vue.js Components](https://egghead.io/courses/advanced-fine-grained-control-of-vue-js-components) and the first lessons of [Create a News App with Vue.js and Nuxt](https://egghead.io/courses/create-a-news-app-with-vue-js-and-nuxt) on [egghead.io](https://egghead.io) with [@johnlindquist](https://twitter.com/johnlindquist).
 I really loved the tips he gave on the Fine-Grained Control course!
 Can't say much about the second course so far.
 I also did a bit of a code review on a Vue project [@super_raay](https://twitter.com/super_raay) is working on ;-)